makew0rld/gemlikes/README.md

 Comments are displayed with the latest at the top.

 ## Installation

+**There is a bug in the [Molly Brown](https://tildegit.org/solderpunk/molly-brown) Gemini server that causes gemlikes to not work.
+Please install [my fork](https://tildegit.org/makeworld/molly-brown) instead, until [this PR](https://tildegit.org/solderpunk/molly-brown/pulls/18) gets merged.** Other servers should be fine.

 There are three binaries to install: `view`, `like`, and `add-comment`.
 - The binary names must not be changed
 - They should be placed in a directory that will allow your server to run the binaries